zerone-fg/MedTrans/README.md

 # MedTrans
-Official PyTorch implementation of paper: MedTrans :SEMI-SUPERVISED CONVOLUTIONAL VISION TRANSFORMER FOR MEDICAL SEMANTIC SEGMENTATION
+Official PyTorch implementation of paper **MedTrans :SEMI-SUPERVISED CONVOLUTIONAL VISION TRANSFORMER FOR MEDICAL SEMANTIC SEGMENTATION**

 ## Dataset
 We evaluate our method on ACDC and ISIC datasets respectively.